Birth Injury Attorney in Baltimore, Maryland

 Prenatal Error

 This type of error occurs because of a lack of fetal monitoring during pregnancy.
-If the fetus has problems, and the doctor diagnosed the wrong condition or failed to diagnose a condition at all, this is a lack of due care and attention.
+If the fetus has problems, and the doctor diagnoses the wrong condition or fails to diagnose a condition at all, this is a lack of due care and attention.

-A common example may be that the fetus has a condition such as Downs Syndrome or cystic fibrosis.
+A common example may be that the fetus has a condition such as Down Syndrome or Cystic Fibrosis.
 Often in these cases, one of the parents is a carrier of a disease, and it is down to the doctors involved to carry out the tests necessary and inform the parents so that they can take the appropriate measures,

 Labor and Delivery Error